 Activated charcoal is essentially carbon material, often made from heating carbon-dense materials like coconut shells, bamboo, and wood to extremely high temperatures.
 This is done to remove all other potentially volatile contents from the material (the combustion of these is what produces the flame you see when you burn wood), and any water content.

 The charcoal that is produced from this process is then heated with a gas – often a steam (or nitrogen for example) and this causes the surface area to increase from the presence of many small ‘pores’ that are created by this process.
 This process also further removes any impurities.
 This increases the ‘adsorption’ properties of the charcoal by astronomically expanding the surface area and enhancing the porous nature of the charcoal.
+Also Charcoal toothpaste is currently one of the biggest trends, found in the toothpaste aisle alongside your old favorites and it is important to know pros and cons of charcoal toothpaste before using it

 It can then be used to rid the body of poisons, toxicants, acute drug overdoses, etc. when these substances bind to the charcoal powder or capsule after ingesting it.

 This production process should not dissuade you from trying out activated charcoal – be it in your beauty routine, oral hygiene practices, or supplementally.
 Activated charcoal (or carbon) has been used since the 1800’s to remove poison and toxicants from the body – prior to that, the Egyptians used this method of producing activated carbon to prevent mold growth with their building and transport material.
 It was also used to smelt ore to manufacture bronze since it burns better than wood.
-Since then, it has been used in air purifiers as a filtration method, to purify water, as chemical purification in the industrial industry, widely in the medical industry since the 1800’s – and even to remove impurities in alcohol production.
+Since then, it has been used in the best air purifiers as a filtration method, to purify water, as chemical purification in the industrial industry, widely in the medical industry since the 1800’s – and even to remove impurities in alcohol production.

 To this day, it is used in emergency departments on a daily basis as a treatment for drug overdoses, accidental chemical ingestion, or cases of poisoning.